sydney-machine-learning/sentimentanalysis-sinuphobiaCOVID19/README.md

 ### Directories:

+- **Sentiment_labelling/**
+  This notebook contains code which preprocesses and filters the data for the sample dataset of Australia, and labels the sentiments to each tweets.

 - **BERT_model/**
   This directory contains the Jupyter notebook used for the BERT model in sentiment classification.
 It includes:
   - `BERT.ipynb`: Jupyter notebook that handles training and fine-tuning the BERT model for sentiment analysis tasks.